Security Certificate Help

 What Was Changed?

-The following changes will go into effect on March 13, 2018, when the National Student Clearinghouse renews our Extended Validation Certificate for secure.studentclearinghouse.org:
+The following changes will go into effect on February 28, 2019, when the National Student Clearinghouse renews our Extended Validation Certificate for secureapi.studentclearinghouse.org and demosecureapi.studentclearinghouse.org and went into effect on March 13, 2018, when the National Student Clearinghouse renewed our Extended Validation Certificate for secure.studentclearinghouse.org:

 - DigiCert High Assurance EV Root CA (SHA1) will replace Thawte Primary Root CA (SHA1)

 - DigiCert EV RSA CA 2018 (SHA256) will replace Thawte EV SSL CA – G3 Intermediate CA (SHA256)

 Do I Need to Do Anything?